 Antibodies in the recipient’s blood can attack the donor blood if the two are not compatible.
 If the recipient’s immune system attacks the red blood cells of the donor, it is called a hemolytic reaction.
-If the recipient’s immune system attacks the white blood cells of the donor blood, it is called a febrile reaction.

 You can have an allergic reaction to a blood transfusion as well.
 These symptoms can include hives and itching.
 This reaction type is often treated with antihistamines.